-Back up your configuration before beginning this procedure, if possible.
 A clean installation resets the configuration, including the IP addresses of network interfaces.
-For information on backups, see Backing up the configuration on page 34.
-For information on reconnecting to a FortiVoice Gateway whose network interface configuration has been reset, see Reconnecting to the FortiVoice Gateway on page 61.
+Before beginning this procedure, back up your configuration, if possible.
+For information about backups, see Backing up the configuration on page 33.

+For information about reconnecting to a FortiVoice Gateway whose network interface configuration has been reset, see Reconnecting to the FortiVoice Gateway on page 61.

-If you are reverting to a previous FortiVoice Gateway version, you might not be able to restore your previous configuration from the backup configuration file.
+If you are reverting to a previous FortiVoice Gateway version, you may not be able to restore your previous configuration from the backup configuration file.